MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/administration/setup-app-key-vault-onprem.md

 ## Configure the Business Central Server for the Apps Key Vault

-Next, you configure the [!INCLUDE[prodshort](../developer/includes/prodshort.md)] instance to use the key vault reader application and its certificate, which you registered in Azure AD, for authenticating to the key vaults.
+Next, you configure the [!INCLUDE[server](../developer/includes/server.md)] instance to use the key vault reader application and its certificate, which you registered in Azure AD, for authenticating to the key vaults.

+To complete this task, you'll need the user name of the service account that runs the [!INCLUDE[server](../developer/includes/server.md)].

 1. If not already done, import your key vault certificate to the local certificate store for your [!INCLUDE[prodshort](../developer/includes/prodshort.md)] server computer.